hiroppy/slides/slides/node-esm/slides/05-esm-node.md

 <!-- note
 This example is written in CJS.

-It is impossible to call an ESM file using require syntax.
+It is impossible / to call an ESM file / using require syntax.
 On the other hand, if you use import syntax, you can call CJS files.
-However, only dynamic import can call ESM files from CJS.
+However, only dynamic import can call ESM files / from CJS.

-In conclusion, CJS cannot call ESM at the top level, but CJS can use dynamic import syntax.
+In conclusion, CJS cannot call ESM / at the top level, but CJS can use dynamic import.
 Also, ESM can call CJS.
 -->

 ## Cannot load ESM from CJS